OpenLiberty/guide-maven-intro/CONTRIBUTING.md

 The sign-off is just a line at the end of the commit message that certifies that you wrote it or otherwise have the right to pass it on as an open source patch.

 Use your real name when you sign.
 We can't accept pseudonyms or anonymous contributions.

-To open a pull request to the `qa` branch, follow the official [git documentation](https://git-scm.com/docs/git-request-pull).
+Many Git UI tools have support for adding the `Signed-off-by` line to the end of your commit message.
+This line can be automatically added by the `git commit` command by using the `-s` option.

 If reviewers agree with your change, your change will be merged to the `master` branch for publishing.

 ### Code Contributions